omid-ahmadpour/CleanArchitecture-Template/README.md

 # CleanArchitecture-Template
-an implementation of clean architecture in asp.net core web api
+an implementation of clean architecture with asp.net core 3.1